JeffIrwin/maph/README.md

 ![](https://github.com/JeffIrwin/maph/workflows/CI/badge.svg)
 # maph
 *This isn't normal, but on maph it is*

-Make a heatmap of everywhere you've worked out from Strava.
+Make a heatmap of everywhere you've worked out from Strava or any other app that can export GPX files.

 ## Compile

-Use CMake, or just run `build.sh` on Linux or `build.cmd` on Windows.
+Use CMake, or just run `build.sh` on Linux or macOS or `build.cmd` on Windows.

 ## Download your bulk GPX data from Strava